flonadb/flonadb/README.md

 ```
 ## File Proxy
 This is a proxy implementation that reads the database instance definitions from a file, it is 100% client side
-and runs inside the same JVM as the client application, it requires adding the required JDBC drivers to the classpath of
+and runs inside the same JVM as the client application.
+All the proxying mechanism is implemented in the JDBC driver,
+it requires adding the required JDBC drivers for the target database instances to the classpath of the client
-the client application.
-This is a good option that you can use to quickly add Flona to your project and evaluate some
+application.
+This is a good option that you can use to quickly add Flona to your project and evaluate some of the common
-of the common features like masking, pooling, dynamic reloading of configurations.
+features like masking, pooling, dynamic reloading of configurations.

 To use a file proxy, you need to do the following,
 - Create a database instance definition file that declares the database instance logical names and any necessary